 Instructions

-- Once blood orange simple syrup is cooled, spoon about 2 ounces into each glass.
+- Spoon about 2 ounces of blood orange syrup into each glass.

 - Add about a cup of ice cream into each glass and fill to the brim with soda water.